rluvaton/node-bisect/README.md

 > Note: if you are on mac you can provide `--source docker` to run the tests in docker container (on other platforms docker is used by default)

+Run `npm start -- --help` to see all available options

 ### Example

 `test.cjs`: